ibm-cloud-docs/cephaas/sds-cli-reference.md

 	If you do not specify a name for the new volume, the system generates a name which is a hyphenated list of randomly-selected words.
 	{: note}

+* Host nqn string which have a maximum length of 200 characters and minimum length of 1 character.
+	* Flag: `--hostnqnstring string`

 * API Endpoint in the URL form.
 	* Flag: `--url string`